ErikNisler/user-management/README.md

 This Spring boot application is running on Java 21 extended with CommandLineRunner simulating real login app.

-Unfortunately, database for now is running only on my localhost, in near future database on cloud will be implemented.
+PostgreSQL db is running on AWS cloud.

 **Key phases**